DOX Centre for Contemporary Art

 The #DATAMAZE project has been part of the DOX Centre for Contemporary Art since June 2018.
-Here, the concept of an exhibition as a work in progress is combined with a workspace and library, and now three new installations are being opened with a common theme: hidden layers in the world of the internet, new media, and technologies.
+Here, the concept of an exhibition as a work in progress is combined with a workspace and library, and aside from a permanent installation - an internet timeline- currently features three short-term projects on a common theme: hidden layers in the world of the internet, new media, and technologies.

 Permanent installation: Internet timeline, Ars Electronica Linz and University of Applied Sciences FH Upper Austria, Informatics, Communications, and Media Campus, Hagenberg, Austria.

 Exhibiting artists: Paolo Cirio, Joana Moll, Vladan Joler and Kate Crawford, Aram Bartholl, Adam Harvey